Skip to main content

 Procedure

 Your skin care professional will begin by cleaning and removing oils from your skin.
 They might also put protective petroleum jelly on any area you don’t want to receive the treatment.
-Then, they will brush on the peeling agent.
+Then, they will apply the peeling agent.

 Light peel.
 A light peel can cause mild skin tingling or burning for around three to five minutes, which will dissipate once the peel agent is neutralized.
 You may be given a fan to cool the area during the treatment.